 Residential care or hospitalisation

 If you have a long stay in hospital, the rate of your NZ Super is not affected for the first 13 weeks.
 After the 13th week, NZ Super can be paid at a lower rate.
-However, Work and Income has the discretion in these cases to pay a higher rate based on your personal financial situation.
+However, Work and Income can decide to pay a higher rate based on your personal financial situation.

 If your partner’s rate of NZ Super is affected by them being hospitalised for more than 13 weeks, your NZ Super will then be paid at the Living Alone or Single (Sharing) rate of NZ Super.

 If your partner moves into residential care and you’re entitled to NZ Super, you’ll get the Living Alone or Single (Sharing) rate of NZ Super.
-If you’re not entitled to NZ Super, you’re instead entitled to an Emergency Benefit from Work and Income at the same rate as the Supported Living Payment.
+If you’re not entitled to NZ Super, you might be entitled to an Emergency Benefit (see: “Qualifying for the Emergency Benefit”).

 Absences from New Zealand

-- You will continue to be eligible for the first 26 weeks of an absence, so long as the absence is for not more than 30 weeks (or if an absence beyond 30 weeks is for reasons beyond your control).
+You can continue to get NZ Super for the first 26 weeks of an absence so long as the absence is for not more than 30 weeks (or if an absence beyond 30 weeks is for reasons beyond your control).

-- Entitlement can also continue for up to 156 weeks if the absence from New Zealand is because you’re engaged in full-time voluntary work with an aid agency and you’re not depriving someone else of paid employment.
+- You can keep getting the NZ Super for up to 156 weeks if you’re away from New Zealand because you’re doing full-time voluntary work with an aid agency, and you’re not depriving someone else of paid employment.